ORESoftware/r2g/README.md

 <b> To re-iterate: here are the 3 big benefits of using r2g in combination with your existing CI/CD test process: </b>

-* Uses `npm pack` which will convert the project into published format which help avoid problems with overly-aggressive `.npmignore` files
+* Uses `npm pack` which will convert the project into published format which help avoid problems with overly-aggressive `.npmignore` files, or an overly-passive "files" property in X-package.json
 * Tests your dependency in the actual format, which is as a dependency residing in `node_modules` of <i> another </i> project Y.
 * Uses the `--production` flag, as in `npm install --production`, when it installs your package to Y.